 – Gillie Bolton

 The Practice Diaries is a personal development process that is informed by narrative ideas.
 It is an individual or group collaboration whereby people reflect on their work and how it is unfolding.
 Reflective writing, creativity and personal narratives are used to make sense of life and work.
-This in turn strengthens skills, knowledge and direction.
+This in turn strengthens values, skills and direction.

-The process has relevance for individuals, teams, or people who work in similar fields, to deepen purpose, knowledge base and identity.
-There is also a Practice Diaries Supervision Group that is specifically designed for psychologists; counselors; coaches and social workers.
-It has been CPD accredited by the HPCSA.
+The process has relevance for individuals, teams, or people who work in similar fields, to deepen purpose, knowledge and identity.
+There is also a Practice Diaries Supervision Group that is specifically designed for psychologists; counsellors; coaches and social workers.

-The Practice Diaries offers a process of writing and reflection for individuals who wish to deepen their understanding of self and work.
-It also has relevance for people who wish to embark on a new career trajectory or are transitioning into life beyond formal employment.
-This could be due to parenthood, retirement or illness.
+The Practice Diaries offers a process of journaling and reflection for individuals who wish to deepen their understanding of self and work.
+It also has relevance for people who wish to embark on a new career trajectory or are experiencing a significant life transition.
+This could be due to parenthood; menopause; retirement; illness; loss or any life change.
 It is a structured process that runs over six sessions.

-This group supervision process uses learning journals to deepen professional reflection and growth.
+This group supervision process uses journaling to deepen professional reflection and to expand working life.
 The size of each group is kept small (approximately four people).
 It is a structured process that runs over eight sessions.
-2 CEUs at Level One are allocated per session.
-One session is dedicated to ethics and accrues 2 ethics points (16 CEUs in total).

-Workshops are held at intervals throughout the year.
-They use journaling, creativity and conversation to connect with working life in an atmosphere of sharing, deep listening and experiential learning in a small group context.
+Journaling, creativity and conversation are used to connect with working life in an atmosphere of sharing, deep listening and experiential learning in a small group context.